 In addition to manufacturers, suppliers of raw materials through direct transactions, suppliers of egg products and suppliers of items for in-store use are slated for assessment every 3 to 15 months depending on their assessment grade.
 If the organization fails, a re-assessment will be performed, until the result is a pass.
-Follow-up action will be taken as per relevant rules (such as the "Supplier Assessment Agreement").
+Follow-up action will be taken as per relevant rules (such as the "Supplier Assessment Agreement" or the "Product Quality Guarantee Agreement").

-• Assessment results
+Assessment results